 Today the umbilical cord is know to have a rich supply of stem cells which could be collected and harvested for future use to restore bone marrow back to the deficient child and experiments continue to discover many other uses for the stems cells.
 I think, if the birth of a baby is uncomplicated, the mother must be allowed to let her newborn rest in her caring arms and delay cord clamping to maximize the benefits of the fresh source of blood and stem cells.
 This should be done safely for as long as it is medically possible and neither of their health are compromised.

-Other interesting readings to support delayed clamping:
+Other interesting readings to support delayed clamping:1) George M. Morley,

 2) Z Geburtshilfe "Cord clamping at birth - considerations for choosing the right time" Perinatol 1982 Apr-May;186(2):59-64